hasham-zahid/CIND820-Capstone-Heart-Disease-Prediction/README.md

  File Legend
  1. heart_disease_brfss2019.csv --> The cleaned dataset
- 2. brfss2019_cleaning_data.ipynb --> the notebook and code used to clean the dataset
+ 2. brfss2019_cleaning_data.ipynb --> the notebook used to clean the dataset
- 3. brfss2019_heart_disease_initial analysis --> The code and initial analysis of the dataset.
-Includes attribute information and project goals
+ 3. brfss2019_heart_disease_initial analysis.ipynb --> the initial analysis of the dataset.
+This notebook also includes attribute information and project goals
- 4. brfss_EDA_heart_disease --> exploratory data analysis notebook and code
+ 4. brfss_EDA_heart_disease.ipynb --> exploratory data analysis notebook
- 5. brfss_ML_models_heart_disease --> notebook comprising of feature selection, handling imbalanced target variable, creating machine learning models, feature importance, and finally model comparisions in that order.
+ 5. brfss_ML_models_heart_disease.ipynb --> notebook comprising of feature selection, handling imbalanced target variable, creating machine learning models, feature importance, and finally model comparisions.
+This file gives insight into how well the models performed and important features in classification.